seanbyd/seanbyd.github.io/_posts/2024-07-10-deploy-an-open-liberty-app-to-openshift-local.md

 - [Install OpenShift Local](https://thechalkboards.com/install-openshift-local-to-my-windows-pc/) to your PC.

-- While not mandatory, it is recommened to download **git** and **github desktop**.
+- While not mandatory, it is recommended to download **git** and **github desktop**.
 You can happily complete this guide by ignoring this step.

 ## Environment